quinterojosuej/Group_28/README.md

 1. User can connect the app to a gps.
 2. If the users choose to they can leave reviews about the resturaunts.
 3. Users can bookmark the restraunts they like the most and share it with friends.
-4. Users can see resaurants menus and prices
+4. Users can see restaurants menus and prices

 ---